brunonlinespace/nuxpad.py/README.md

 # nuxpad.py
-A python text editor for Linux/
+A very simple text editor for Linux written in python.

 Hello, world!